 In an ideal world, every single person in the business would have a comprehensive health and safety qualification like a NEBOSH National Diploma under their belts.
 Unfortunately though, it will not be practical to train every single person in the company up to this level.

 Financial cost, time availability and their level of responsibility will all play a part in the decision as to how much safety training is provided.
 The nature of the industry and the work involved will also be taken into consideration.
 For instance, a worker at the bottom of the corporate hierarchy at a nuclear power plant is still likely to need more safety training than a shop floor worker in another industry with less potential for creating catastrophic consequences.

 For some a simple, basic understanding of the major health and safety risks is all that they will require, which is where the NEBOSH Award courses come into their own.

 Similar in target audience to the IOSH Working Safely course, a NEBOSH Award course is perfect for those who have little or no previous training in the subject of health and safety, and who only need a short, general overview of health and safety in the workplace, as opposed to a lengthy, complicated qualification.

 Many people choose to begin their learning with a NEBOSH Award course, before then taking their studies further with a more in-depth NEBOSH qualification.
-For example, those who achieve the NEBOSH Award in Environmental Awareness at Work will often progress up to the NEBOSH Environmental Certificate later on to increase their depth of knowledge of the topic.

 Even though there are no pre-requisites in terms of previous qualifications achieved, knowledge acquired or experience levels in order to enrol on a NEBOSH Certificate-level qualification, many individuals choose to start with an Award course so that they at least have a firm understanding of the basics before building upon this knowledge and sitting on a course which has a much more detailed syllabus.